Traveling by air these days involves much waiting around at airports, as well as the time you actually spend in the air.

-The TSA rules state that you can take crochet hooks with you on a plane in either your carry on bag or in your checked baggage.
-Like all sharp objects, that have the potential to injure a security agent when searching a bag, crochet hooks should be packed safely to prevent this happening.
+The Quick Answer: TSA rules allow you to take crochet hooks with you on a plane in either your carry on bag or in your checked baggage.
+Like all sharp objects, that have the potential to injure a security agent when searching a bag, crochet hooks should be packed safely to prevent this from happening.

 Can you take crochet hooks through airport security?

-There are no restrictions on taking crochet hooks through a security checkpoint at the airport.
-This applies to any size crochet hooks and whether they are made of plastic, metal or bamboo.
+There are no TSA crochet hooks rules or restrictions on taking crochet hooks through a security checkpoint at the airport.
+This applies to any size crochet hook and whether they are made of plastic, metal or bamboo.

 Your crochet hooks can be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them separately in a tray.